srnunio/gen_i18n/README.md

   /// This is required WidgetsFlutterBinding.ensureInitialized();

-  /// Initial Locale is critical to initializing the internationalization feature await I18n.initialize(
+  /// Initial locale is critical to initializing the internationalization feature await I18n.initialize(
       defaultLocale: Locale('en'),   /// This is required
       supportLocales: [Locale('en'),Locale('es')]  /// This is optional